 “Nobody is watching” is an artistic experiment, an exercise in picture consequences on film.

-6 humans send each other one video per day without knowing what others saw before them.
+6 humans send each other one video per day without knowing what the others saw before them.

 But don’t be fooled by dirty laundry: here’s to less body watching and to more invisible pleasures.
 The big reveal does not lie behind the curtain.
 Pick up your mirror and shine it across the sky.
 Skylights a-blazing.
 Cats come by.